The rates of diabetes have dramatically risen in all states. One of the biggest jumps was among men.

 Unlike people with type 1 diabetes, people with type 2 diabetes make insulin.
 But it’s not enough, or their body doesn’t recognize the insulin and use it the way it should.
 This is called insulin resistance.

-When there isn't enough insulin or the insulin is not used as it should be, sugar (glucose) can't get into the body's cells to be used for fuel.
-When sugar builds up in the blood instead of going into cells, the body's cells are not able to function properly.
-Other problems associated with the build up of sugar in the blood include:
+When there isn't enough insulin or the insulin is not used as it should be, sugar (glucose) can't get into your cells to be used for fuel.
+Sugar builds up in the blood, and your cells don’t work the way they should.
+Other problems linked with the buildup of sugar in the blood include:

 Who Gets Type 2 Diabetes?